cyclic-software/docs/docs/concepts/file_system.md

 Files created by the `fs` module are read-only once the project is deployed to Cyclic.sh.
 This results in an `EROFS: Error Read-Only File System` error.

 If you are hitting the `EROFS` error in processing files, one solution is to write to a file that is located in a `/tmp` directory.
-However, do not use `/tmp` for perminant storage, as is it wiped frequently.
+However, do not use `/tmp` for permanent storage, as is it wiped frequently.

 A more perminant solution to this error is to use the Cyclic S3fs drop-in replacement for Node.js `fs`, which gives you acces to an AWS S3 bucket to access as file storage in place of your local file system.